Grey Wolf's Writing Blog

 Kra, though, lives on in my memory.
 As a self-insert it felt that what happened to Prince Jokra happened to me, and I have lived with those additional memories for the past few decades.
 Things are now blurred, but those essential characters from the first encounter in The Awakening remain vibrant to me, and it is those that Robin Stacey has brought to life in his wonderful art.

-A pictorial feature of Robin Stacey's recreation of Prince Jokra and his companions will appear in a future issue of Infinity Wanderers
+A pictorial feature of Robin Stacey's recreation of Prince Jokra and his companions appears in issue 7 of Infinity Wanderers

 Prince Jokra, with his loyal retainer Lord Rokra, and the Ladies Rekra, left, and Vikra, right